skypilot-org/skypilot/llm/codellama/README.md

 ## Scale up the service with SkyServe

-1. To scale up the Code Llama service is as simple as running the following command:
+1. With [SkyServe](https://skypilot.readthedocs.io/en/latest/serving/sky-serve.html), scaling up the Code Llama service is as simple as running:
 ```bash
 sky serve up -n code-llama ./endpoint.yaml
 ```
-This will start the service with multiple replicas on cheapest available locations and accelerators, and SkyServe will automatically manage the replicas, monitor the healthiness of the replicas, and restart the replicas when needed.
+This will start the service with multiple replicas on the cheapest available locations and accelerators.
+SkyServe will automatically manage the replicas, monitor their health, and restart them when needed.

 A single endpoint will be returned and any request sent to the endpoint will be routed to the healthy replicas.